Fire-Works on the Night of the Fourth of July, 1868. Winslow Homer. Wood engraving; The Cleveland Museum of Art.

 Body/Land

-Polymath: An Interdisciplinary Journal of Arts & Sciences 3:1 (2012)
+Polymath: Interdisciplinary Journal 3:1

 Thomas Jefferson’s Notes on the State of Virginia (1787) is a work of both geography and political philosophy.
 It provided Jefferson…